Gabriellm2003/Deep-Learning-ArcGIS-Plugin/README.md

 # Plugin instalation

 The plugin installation is quite easy.
 The only step needed is to copy this repository to the folder that ArcGis is installed.
-Typically it can be found in C:\Users\Usename\Documents\ArcGIS DocumentosnArcGIS).
+Typically it can be found in C:\Users\Usename\Documents\ArcGIS.
 After that, open ArcGIS software and you'll be able to visualize the plugin on the right bar, as can be seen in the figure below.
 ![alt text](images/./arcgis_plugin1.png)